Alexis Cohen

-Education
+Early life and education

-Cohen was a graduate of East Stroudsburg North High School and attended Montgomery Community College and studied to be a veterinarian.
+Cohen was born on October 17, 1983, in Brooklyn, New York City.
+She attended and graduated from East Stroudsburg North High School in Dingmans Ferry, Pennsylvania.
+She then attended Montgomery Community College, where she studied veterinary medicine.

 She lived in Allentown, Pennsylvania with her mother, Mindy Dallow.

 Singing career

-Cohen's first audition on American Idol was in 2008 during Season Seven in Philadelphia, where she sang "Somebody to Love" by Jefferson Airplane.
-All three judges voted no, eliminating her from the competition.
-Cohen returned for a second audition in 2009 for Idols Season Eight in Boston, singing "Like a Prayer" by Madonna.
+Cohen's first audition on American Idol was in American Idol season 7 in Philadelphia, where she sang "Somebody to Love" by Jefferson Airplane.
+All three judges voted no, and she was eliminated from the season 7 competition.

+Cohen returned for a second audition in 2009 for American Idol season 8 in Boston, singing "Like a Prayer" by Madonna.
 She again reacted negatively on camera after judge Simon Cowell called her performance "horrendous".

 Death

-On July 5, 2009, Cohen was struck by a hit and run driver in Seaside Heights, New Jersey.
+On July 25, 2009, Cohen was struck by a hit and run driver in Seaside Heights, New Jersey.
 Her body was found by two passersby along a road about 4am.
-Paramedics performed lifesaving efforts before they arrived with Cohen at Community Medical Center in Toms River, where she was pronounced dead at 6:35am.
+Paramedics performed lifesaving efforts before they arrived with Cohen at Community Medical Center in Toms River, where, at age 25, she was pronounced dead at 6:35am.

-Daniel Bark, aged 27, was later arrested and indicted for drunk and reckless driving, manslaughter, and leaving the scene of an accident.
-Bark, who had a previous 2004 DUI conviction, was fleeing police when he struck and killed Cohen after failing to stop when a bicycle patrol officer ordered him to do so.
+Daniel Bark of Toms River, New Jersey, aged 27, was later arrested and indicted for drunk and reckless driving, manslaughter, and leaving the scene of an accident.

+Bark, who had a previous 2004 DUI conviction, was fleeing police who were pursuing him after his involvement in a previous vehicular accident when he struck and killed Cohen after failing to stop as a bicycle patrol officer ordered him to do so.
 In November 2011, Bark accepted a plea agreement and pleaded guilty to eluding police and drunk driving.
 Prosecutors dismissed manslaughter and other charges in the deadly traffic accident.
 A judge quashed Bark's confession because police failed to advise him of his rights.

-Cohen's death was covered by People Magazine, Entertainment Weekly, MTV, Rolling Stone, ABC News, The New York Daily News, and other national media.
+Cohen's death was covered by People, Entertainment Weekly, MTV, Rolling Stone, ABC News, and New York Daily News.

 Cohen was interred at Keneseth Israel Cemetery in Allentown, Pennsylvania.